Blistered Grape Tomatoes are a tasty and healthy side dish that literally takes less than 10 minutes to make!

 An alternate method for serving, try these tomatoes for breakfast and serve them over scrambled eggs and goat cheese.
 No kidding, this combination will certainly wake up your taste buds.
 It’s very fresh and vibrant!

-In addition, you can serve them over a soft cheese such as goat, brie, or fresh mozzarella with toasted baguettes slices It makes a quick, easy, and delicious appetizer.
+In addition, you can serve them over soft cheese such as goat, brie, or fresh mozzarella with toasted baguettes slices It makes a quick, easy, and delicious appetizer.

 - Heat a large skillet over medium-high heat until just before smoking.